ezeep/ezeep-js/readme.md

 You'll need a certificate and key for this aswell as a .env file placed at the root of the project.

-To generate a self signed certificate execute the following command:
+To generate a self signed certificate execute the following command (use (git) bash!):

 ```bash
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out certificate.pem